Andamanese: Origins

+The oldest archaeological evidence for the habitation of the islands dates to the 1st millennium BC.
+Genetic evidence suggests that the indigenous Andamanese peoples share a common origin, and that the islands were settled sometime after 26,000 years ago, possibly at the end of the Last Glacial Period, when sea levels were much lower reducing the distance between the Andaman Islands and the Asian mainland, with genetic estimates suggesting that the two main linguistic groups (Great Andamanese and Onge/Jarawa) diverged around 16,000 years ago.

 It was previously assumed that the Andaman ancestors were part of the initial Great Coastal Migration (South-Eurasians or Australasians) that was the first expansion of humanity out of Africa, via the Arabian peninsula, along the coastal regions of the South Asia towards Insular Southeast Asia, and Oceania.
 The Andamanese were considered to be a pristine example of a hypothesized Negrito population, which showed similar physical characteristics, and was supposed to have existed throughout southeast Asia.
 The existence of a specific Negrito-population is nowadays doubted.
 Their commonalities could be the result of evolutionary convergence and/or a shared history.
+Recent genetic studies conclusively demonstrate Negrito groups do not share a common origin to the exclusion of other Asians.